-Unlike property, deciding whether to document children’s arrangements really depends on the individual situation and circumstances.
+Unlike property, deciding whether to document children’s arrangements should really be considered on a case by case basis as it really depends on the specific situation and circumstances.
 If the parties can cooperate effectively and there are no disputes over when each parent should care for the children, then often an agreement is not needed to ‘lock in’ dates and times.
 If, however, arrangements encounter difficulties then an agreement can either be documented by way of a Parenting Plan or a Consent Order.

 A Parenting Plan has no specific form and is not legally binding.
 It generally details the arrangements the parents wish to make, with signatures from both parents on the plan.
 A word of warning – while it is not legally binding, if a dispute arises and it is taken to court, the court can use the plan as evidence of the parties’ intention.

 A Consent Order is filed with the court and is legally binding, which means there can be consequences if it is contravened.
 It is important to remember that although a Parenting Plan is not legally binding, if it is made after a Court Order, then where it conflicts, it will override it.